According to the OECD Better Life Index, the United States ranks ninth from the bottom among advanced nations in the category of "work-life balance.”

 That study is part of the reason we’re seeing more articles published on the topic of productivity.
 Each aims to answer the burning question we’re all asking: How do we get more done in less time?

 And while there are a multitude of strategies to help us reach max productivity, they can be difficult to adopt because the techniques go against the routines we’ve had for years.
-If you’ve struggled with habit-changing tips like waking up early, not breaking the chain, or regular exercise, you might want to check out the four D's of productivity:
+If you’ve struggled with habit-changing productivity tips like waking up early or regular exercise, you might want to check out the four D's of productivity: